This Week in WCIW #16

 But Netflix does not have worldwide rights to Bake-Off, and while it's an Internet-based service, it is required by copyright owners to use geoblocking to limit access to acquired programs like GBBO to the countries it has been able to license the streaming rights for.
 Currently, if you access Netflix from Canada, you will not be able to access these episodes, or any episodes of the British series.
 (You can, however, find past seasons of The Great Canadian Baking Show there; these rights are shared with CBC Gem.)

 Meanwhile, CBC has held onto the Canadian rights, and is maintaining its pattern of airing series the year after their British airings.
-CBC Gem released series 10 in full on Friday, October 9, 2020 (alongside a number of other past seasons and specials previously unavailable in Canada).
+In fact, the CBC waited more than a year after the August 2019 UK debut of series 10 to release the season in Canada, specifically on Friday, October 9, 2020.

-We reached out to a CBC representative for clarification about their future scheduling plans for GBBS, and received the following statement (emphasis ours):
+In September 2020, we reached out to a CBC representative for clarification about their scheduling plans for GBBS, and received the following statement:

 The timing for new seasons of The Great British Baking Show across CBC platforms is subject to scheduling, programming and budget considerations - whether launching on CBC TV or CBC Gem - as well as restrictions on how much foreign content CBC (as Canada's national public broadcaster) can launch on its main network.
 Season 10's timing was additionally impacted by COVID-19 and shifts in the NHL schedule.
 Planning at this stage would likely see a launch of Season 11 on CBC TV and CBC Gem in summer 2021 (subject to change).